Call Us

 • Some organ damage done by alcohol is reversible if you quit early enough

-Dry January has become a phenomenon, so much so that the charity Alcohol Change UK estimates that one in five people who drink alcohol in the UK are taking part this year, which amounts to a staggering six and a half million people.
+Dry January has become a phenomenon, so much so that the charity, Alcohol Change UK, estimates that one in five people who drink alcohol in the UK are taking part this year, which amounts to a staggering six and a half million people.

 The benefits of taking a month off from alcohol are enormous.
-By the end of the month, if you have refrained from drinking, you’ll be enjoying improved sleep and increased productivity.
-There’s a good chance that the reduction in calories will have resulted in weight loss, and your liver, stomach, and skin will have all have benefitted from not dealing with alcohol.
+By the end of the month, if you've refrained from drinking, you’ll be enjoying improved sleep and increased productivity.
+There’s a good chance that the reduction in calories will have resulted in weight loss, and your liver, stomach, and skin will have all have benefited from not dealing with alcohol.
 This is all in addition to the money you will have saved.
 If one month can make this much difference, why not go one step further, and enjoy these benefits all year round by quitting alcohol all year or even permanently?

-It’s well known that drinking does long-term damage to the body, including to the brain, the heart, the liver, and the pancreas.
+It’s well known that drinking does long-term damage to the body, including to the brain, heart, liver and pancreas.
 Heavy drinking can also increase blood pressure and blood cholesterol levels, which are major risk factors for heart attacks and strokes.
 It’s less well known that some of the damage is reversible if you stem it early enough.
 “Human tissue has a degree of regenerative potential,” says Dr McLaren.
 “Allowing your body to recover, and avoiding the myriad problems associated with alcohol toxicity is one of the major benefits of quitting.”

 After a year of the pandemic, 2021 certainly feels like the time to make a fresh start.
 But does the isolation of lockdown make giving up harder than it otherwise would be?
-Not according to Dr McLaren; “It's always a good time to stop,” he says.
+Not according to Dr McLaren: “It's always a good time to stop,” he says.
 “How people react to lockdown varies enormously.
 For some who get anxious in social situations, the isolation may actually make life easier.”

 Tips for remaining alcohol-free